 Pipe penetrations are dressed up and floor outlets dressed down.
 As double protection, either fillet or reinforcement should be applied around pipe penetrations.

 Walls and Floors

 After the first coat of application to corners and pipe protrusions has sufficiently dried, proceed with using a roller to apply a coat of membrane to the walls and entire floor.
 The applicator should bear in mind that once the application of waterproofing to the floor and walls has commenced, the waterproofing works should be completed without any breaks in between.
 This is to achieve a seamless and continuous membrane throughout.

 The curing period for each coat prior to subsequent coats should be monitored to follow manufacturer’s specifications.
 Generally, adequate provision of ventilation at wet areas is necessary for the proper curing of all liquid applied waterproofing membranes, especially when they are applied in confined spaces such as bathrooms and toilets.
 Proper ventilation is also required for the safety of workers while handling chemicals within confined spaces.

 At appropriate points during the process, joint inspections should be conducted (see Fig 6.11).
 Random checks on number of coats, mixing, method of application, spread rate and curing should be conducted.
 Visually ensure that air is not trapped in the membrane as this may result in the development of pinholes, which could become potential paths of leakage.

 Particular attention shall be given to the following:

 Any damaged materials or work should be rejected and immediately removed and replaced with new materials.
-If damage is not confined to a localised area, the membrane should be reapplied for the entire area.
-If damage is localised, cut out localised area and reapply waterproofing to the localised area with proper lapping of minimum 100mm all round the localised area.
+If damage is not confined to a localized area, the membrane should be reapplied for the entire area.
+If damage is localized, cut out localized area and reapply waterproofing to the localised area with proper lapping of a minimum 100mm all around the localized area.

 The membrane should be left to cure after application of the final coat with proper protection